Plants for Shade

 Camellia

-Camellia, a spring flowering shrub, will tolerate some shady provided it is planted in ericaceous, that is, acid soil.
+Camellia, a spring flowering shrub, will tolerate partial shady provided it is planted in ericaceous, that is, acid soil.
 It has lovely shiny leaves and flowers, not easy to grow but great when established.

 Rhododendrons